-A Glimpse Into Russian Literature: Best Authors
+A Glimpse Into Russian Literature: Best Russian Writers

 It would be difficult to find a person who loves literature and has never heard of Russian writers, such as Leo Tolstoy and Fyodor Dostoyevsky.
 Indeed, when I think of what we should be proud of as a nation, the first thing that comes into my mind is literature.
 It goes the way beyond Tolstoy, Dostoyevsky, Chekhov and Nabokov.
 In this article I will focus on the most prominent writers who are related to Moscow.
 It is truly a city of writers that always remembers its geniuses.
 That’s why in Moscow there are so many museums and statues that bear testimony to the high regard with which the writers have been held.